Owlet7/wadfusion/README.md

 # WadFusion - simple IWAD merge utility

-WadFusion merges your provided Ultimate Doom, Doom II, Master Levels, Final Doom, No Rest for the Living, Sigil, Sigil II, and Legacy of Rust data into a single IWAD file that can be played in GZDoom, with each game as its own entry in the episode list.
-This makes it very convenient to play all of classic Doom's official releases without relaunching the game with different settings.
+WadFusion merges your provided DOOM, DOOM II, Master Levels, Final DOOM, No Rest for the Living, SIGIL, SIGIL II, and Legacy of Rust data into a single IWAD file that can be played in GZDoom, with each game as its own entry in the episode list.
+This makes it very convenient to play all of classic DOOM's official releases without relaunching the game with different settings.

-It's fine if you don't have all of the Doom games, eg you have Doom II but not Final Doom - WadFusion will package up everything it can find.
+It's fine if you don't have all of the DOOM games, eg you have DOOM II but not Final DOOM - WadFusion will package up everything it can find.

-If you're not a Doom expert and just bought these games off [Steam](http://store.steampowered.com/sub/18397/) etc, see the **Absolute Beginner's Guide** section below.
+If you're not a DOOM expert and just bought these games off [Steam](http://store.steampowered.com/sub/18397/) etc, see the **Absolute Beginner's Guide** section below.

 ## Usage